HDB resale prices climb for 4th consecutive quarter in Q1

 UPCOMING BTO LAUNCHES

-The HDB will offer about 3,800 Build-to-Order flats in Bukit Merah, Geylang, Tengah, and Woodlands in May 2021.
+The HDB will offer about 3,800 Build-to-Order (BTO) flats in Bukit Merah, Geylang, Tengah, and Woodlands in May.

 In August, the housing board will offer about 4,900 BTO flats in Hougang, Jurong East, Kallang Whampoa, Queenstown and Tampines.